python/typeshed/VARIANCE.rst

 In an earlier draft I had swapped the meanings of 'in' and 'out' (having misremembered what I had read on Wikipedia).
-I believe I am not unique in making this mistake, and I recommend that we try to come up with a different syntax to spell covariant and contravariant.
+I believe I am not unique in making this mistake, so we've switched to covariant=True and contravariant=True.

 Discussion
 ----------